hvsg/chip8/README.md

 ## Known Issues
 - Some test ROMs expect different behaviour from the technical reference
-- The buzzer audio seems to work on Linux but not Windows

 ## Library
 The package can be built as a library.
 To view documentation run `cargo doc --open`.